fiveladdercon/launchpad/docs/support/intro.md

 ```

 Here your custom `vendor.pl` engine reads definitions in the `vendor.in` file
-and constructs the model, while the open source `rf.pl` engine writes out the
+and constructs the model, while the open source `rocketfuel.pl` engine writes
-model in **Rocket Fuel** format -- the spacecraft native format.
+out the model in **Rocket Fuel** format -- the spacecraft native format.

 ### Have your own format?